MitchellWeg/MitchellWeg.github.io/content/post/using-a-rest-api.md

 You can request the API to fetch an object for you using the GET method.
 You can request the API to store an object (e.g. store a new user after signing up) using the POST method.

 When you request the API to fetch you something, it will return it in a standardized format.
 Most of the times that means it will be returned in JSON.
 JSON (or JavaScript Object Notation) is a interchange format where objects can be encoded in text.
 JSON is easy and lightweight to parse.
-An example of JSON:
+JSON is written in the following way:

 ```json
 {